ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 == Changelog ==

+= 4.32 =
+* Improvement: Design of the plugin settings page is improved.
+* Content of the "Usage Instructions" section updated.
+* Translation files are updated.

 = 4.31 =
 * Added new feature: If the changes in the code editor were made, but not saved, the message "NOT SAVED" is displayed.